Southampton-RSG-Training/shell-novice/_episodes/06-find.md

 > 2. `grep -E "of" haiku.txt`
 > 3. `grep -w "of" haiku.txt`
 > 4. `grep -i "of" haiku.txt`
+>
+> > ## Solution
+> >
+> > 1.
+Incorrect, since it will find lines that contain `of` including those that are not a complete word, including "Software is like that."
+> > 2.
+Incorrect, `-E` (which enables extended regular expressions in `grep`), won't change the behaviour since the given pattern is not a regular expression.
+So the results will be the same as 1.
+> > 3.
+Correct, since we have supplied `-w` to indicate that we are looking for a complete word, hence only "and the presence of absence:" is found.
+> > 4.
+Incorrect. `-i` indicates we wish to do a case insensitive search which isn't required.
+The results are the same as 1.
+> {: .solution}
 {: .challenge}